- The Principal, assisted by the two Vice Principals, will be responsible for the admission of students.

 - where the applicant’s present school is fee-paying, all fees have been paid and the parents are able, if required, to satisfy the Principal and Vice Principals that they are in a position to pay the fees of the courses applied for.

 Applicants will be made aware of any additional selection tests that they may be required to take if it is their intention to seek a university course in Law (LNAT), medicine or Dentistry (UKCAT) or entry to certain universities (BMAT).

 Equality Act 2010

-In making an admissions assessment, the College will take no heed of any disability, or of the applicant’s skin colour, race, nationality or ethnic or national origin, religious faith or area of residence.
+In making an admissions assessment, the College will take no heed of any disability, or of the applicant’s skin colour, race, nationality or ethnic or national origin, religious faith, sexual orientation or area of residence.